gosub-io/gosub-engine/docs/crates.md

 ## gosub_taffy
 Implementation of layout traits for the `taffy` layouting system.

-## gosub_useragent
-This crate keeps a simple application with event loop renders html5 documents.
-It can be seen as a very simple browser.
-Ultimately, this crate will be removed in favor of an external application that will use the engine.

 ## gosub_v8
 Gosub bindings to the V8 javascript engine.